pr8kerl/f5er/README.md

 ## Installation

+You can download the latest build for Mac, Linux or Windows from the [releases](https://github.com/pr8kerl/f5er/releases) page.

+### Build

-Use docker and docker-compose to build.
+Use docker and docker-compose to build it yourself.

 ```
 docker-compose run make [linux|windows|darwin]